matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts.md

 # NFTs

-NFTs are currently in testnet.
+NFTs are currently in testnet on the ropsten-beta and rinkeby-beta zkSync networks.
 Please start by reading our [high level overview](https://zksync.io/dev/nfts/).
 This guide demonstrates how to mint and transfer NFTs.
 Withdrawals are coming very soon!

 ## Setup